viperproject/gobra-book/src/03/predicate-termination.md

 Please note that we write `decreases l.Mem()` instead of `decreases acc(l.Mem(), 1/2)`, even if we only require `acc(l.Mem(), 1/2)`.
 <!-- Logic error: got unexpected type assertion -->

-For the `List` API, we can use the termination measure `l.Mem()` for the methods `Length` , `Get`, `View`.
+For the `List` API, we can use the termination measure `l.Mem()` for the methods `Length`, `Get`, and `View`.

-It might be tempting to use the length of a `List` or the length of the sequence from the abstraction function `View` as an integer termination measure.
+Using the length of a `List` or the sequence length from the abstraction function `View` might be tempting as an integer termination measure.
 For this, the function must be `pure`, which requires a termination measure in turn.

-We chose a recursive implementation for `Length`, in order to preserve access to `l.Mem()`.
+We chose a recursive implementation for `Length` to preserve access to `l.Mem()`.
 An idiomatic iterative implementation is more challenging to verify.
-When iteratively iterating over a list, we keep unfolding `current.Mem()` and lose access to the already visited elements.
+When iteratively iterating over a list, we keep unfolding `current.Mem()` and lose access to the elements already visited.
-It is not directly clear how one could fold the predicate instances back such that `l.Mem()` is preserved by `LengthIterative`.
+It is not immediately clear how to fold the predicate instances back such that `l.Mem()` is preserved by `LengthIterative`.
-A common approach is to define a predicate that denotes access to a segment of a list instead of the entire tail.
+A common approach is defining a predicate that denotes access to a list segment instead of the entire tail.
 Alternatively, [magic wands](../magic-wands.md) are applicable in this situation.
 ``` go
 {{#include list.go:LengthIterative}}